apache/stanbol/commons/solr/README.md

 This describes how to lookup and access a Solr Server initialized by the "org.apache.stanbol.commons.solr" framework.
 The client side Java API of Solr is defined by the SolrServer abstract class.
 The implementation used for accessing a SolrCore running in the same JVM is the EmbeddedSolrServer.

-All Solr server (CoreContainer) and Solr indexes (SolrCore) initialized by the ReferencedSolrServer and/or ManagedSolrServer are registered with the OSGI service registry.
+All Solr server (CoreContainer) and Solr indexes (SolrCore) initialized by the ReferencedSolrServer and/or ManagedSolrServer are registered with the OSGi service registry.
 More information about this can be found in the first part of the "Solr Server Components" of this documentation.

-OSGI already provides APIs and utilities to lookup and track registered services.
-In the following I will provide some examples how to lookup SolrServers registered as OSGI services.
+OSGi already provides APIs and utilities to lookup and track registered services.
+In the following I will provide some examples how to lookup SolrServers registered as OSGi services.

 #### IndexReference